Queens Court Drops Convictions Of 3 Men Wrongfully Imprisoned For 1996 Murder Of Off-Duty NYPD Officer

 “I was just going about my business and they just came up on me,” he said.
 “I came out of the house for my wife to go to the store and never went back home.”

 The court heard none of the men had a criminal history.
-No physical evidence linked them to the crime.READ MORE: New York City Health Officials Send COVID Vaccine Buses To Schools For 'NYC Youth VAX Week' Initiative
+No physical evidence linked them to the crime.READ MORE: FBI Investigating Reported Attempted Hijacking On Delta Flight From LAX; Man In Custody

-Recently, defense attorneys said key documents were discovered that had been kept secret.
+Recently, defense attorneys discovered key documents that had been kept secret.

 “A piece of evidence that the DA withheld, concealed, fell into our laps,” said attorney Marc Wolinsky.
 “It showed that other men had committed this crime.”